manassaloi/manassaloi.github.io/_posts/2016-06-02-becoming-steve-jobs-brent.markdown

 ---

 **This blogpost is not an exhaustive summary of the book.
-Just contains the notes I took**
+Just contains the notes I took.**

 - Despite his evasiveness and his determination to hew to a single message, Jobs was a vivid presence.
 The intensity of his self-confidence made me hang on his every word.